jamaltheatlantean/BuyTickets/README.md

     After a successful series of testing this contract on the Remix IDE, all functions responded perfectly.

 Authors remark: The NftTicketGeneratorV2.sol is the most efficient smart contract for this project.

+### ABout the Project

+This amart contract was created to feauture a pay by installment function that lets users pay for the price of a ticket gradually but it also supports a pay-at-once option.